 We conducted a qualitative analysis based on the qualitative data analysis method of Côté et al. (1993) and Patton (2002).
 Specifically, from the textualized utterance data, utterances related to action images were extracted as a single meaning unit, tagged, categorized into subcategories with similar meanings while considering the context of the utterance, and then categorized into subcategories with similar meanings.
-They were further grouped into categories with similar meaning units were grouped into categories with similar meaning units were grouped into eight subcategories, which were further divided into three categories.
+They were further grouped into categories with similar meanings to create hierarchical categories.
+The 64 obtained meaning units were grouped into eight subcategories, which were further divided into three categories.
 Table 1 lists the hierarchical categories.